Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

-By default, the `type` property in the JSON output SON output acts as the class discriminator and identifies the serialized subclass.
+By default, the `type` property in the JSON output acts as the class discriminator and identifies the serialized subclass.
 This property is only included if you use the base class as the static type during serialization.

 > You can also configure JSON to use a different key name for the class discriminator.